Disease X: What is the illness spreading in Congo? – DW – 12/09/2024

 So far, the DRC has recorded 406 cases of the undiagnosed disease.
 Severe cases have been reported among severely malnourished people, including 31 deaths, mostly children.

-The spread of this Disease X is currently concentrated in the Panzi district in Kwango province, located about 700 kilometers (435 miles) from the capital, Kinshasa.
+The spread of the disease is currently concentrated in the Panzi district in Kwango province, located about 700 kilometers (435 miles) from the capital, Kinshasa.
 Panzi district is remote, with difficult-to-access roads and nearly non-existent health infrastructure.

 Health officials say the disease is most likely to be an already-known illness rather than a brand new one.
 But they still don't know which one.